Home / Naples Philharmonic /Artistic Leadership /Alexander Shelley

 Artistic and Music Director Designate, Pacific Symphony

-With a conducting technique described as “immaculate, everything crystal clear and a tool to his inborn musicality” (Yorkshire Post), Alexander is known for the precision and integrity of his interpretations, for his creative programming and for the breadth of his repertoire, having led among other things, 36 major world premieres; highly praised cycles of Beethoven, Schumann and Brahms symphonies; operas; ballets; and innovative multimedia productions.
+With a conducting technique described as “immaculate” (Yorkshire Post) and with a “precision, distinction and beauty of gesture not seen since Lorin Maazel” (Le Devoir), Alexander is known for the clarity and integrity of his interpretations and for the creativity and vision of his programming.
+To date, he has spearheaded over 40 major world premieres, highly praised cycles of Beethoven, Schumann and Brahms symphonies, operas, ballets and innovative multimedia productions.

-He collaborates with artists such as Lang Lang, Joshua Bell, Daniel Hope, Hélène Grimaud, Itzhak Perlman, Renée Fleming and Thomas Hampson alongside some of the finest orchestras of Europe, the Americas, Asia and Australasia, including Leipzig’s Gewandhaus Orchestra; the Konzerthausorchester Berlin; Orchestre de la Suisse Romande; the Helsinki, Hong Kong, Luxembourg, Malaysian, Oslo, Rotterdam and Stockholm philharmonic orchestras; and the São Paulo, Houston, Seattle, Baltimore, Indianapolis, Montreal, Toronto, Munich, Singapore, Melbourne, Sydney and New Zealand symphony orchestras.
+Additional highlights of the 2024-25 season include performances with the Seattle Symphony, Chicago Civic Orchestra, City of Birmingham Symphony Orchestra, Colorado Symphony, Warsaw Philharmonic and the National Symphony of Ireland.
+Alexander is a regular guest with some of the finest orchestras of Europe, the Americas, Asia and Australasia, including Leipzig’s Gewandhaus Orchestra; the Konzerthausorchester Berlin; Orchestre de la Suisse Romande; the Helsinki, Hong Kong, Luxembourg, Malaysian, Oslo, Rotterdam and Stockholm philharmonic orchestras; and the São Paulo, Houston, Seattle, Baltimore, Indianapolis, Montreal, Toronto, Munich, Singapore, Melbourne, Sydney and New Zealand symphony orchestras.

 In September 2015, Alexander succeeded Pinchas Zukerman as music director of Canada’s National Arts Centre Orchestra, the youngest in its history.
-The ensemble has since been praised as “an orchestra transformed … hungry, bold, and unleashed” (Ottawa Citizen) and his programming credited for turning the orchestra “almost overnight … into one of the more audacious orchestras in North America.”
-(Maclean’s Magazine).
-Together, they have undertaken major tours of Canada and Europe, commissioned groundbreaking projects such as Life Reflected and Encount3rs, released multiple JUNO award-winning albums and, most recently, responded to the pandemic and social justice issues of the era with the NACOLive and UnDisrupted series.
-This season, they complete a major Schumann/Brahms recording cycle and perform multiple world premieres, including Philip Glass’ latest symphony, which they brought to Carnegie Hall.
+The ensemble has since been praised as “an orchestra transformed ... hungry, bold, and unleashed” (Ottawa Citizen), and his programming credited for turning the orchestra “almost overnight ... into one of the more audacious orchestras in North America” (Maclean’s Magazine).
+Together, they have undertaken major tours of Canada, Europe and to Carnegie Hall, where they premiered Philip Glass’ Symphony No. 13.
+They have commissioned groundbreaking projects such as Life Reflected and Encount3rs, released multiple JUNO award-nominated albums and, most recently, responded to the pandemic and social justice issues of the era with the NACOLive and UnDisrupted series.
+This season, they complete a major Schumann-Brahms- Schumann recording cycle and perform multiple world premieres.

 Born in London in October 1979 to celebrated concert pianists, Alexander studied cello and conducting in Germany and first gained widespread attention when he was unanimously awarded first prize at the 2005 Leeds Conductors’ Competition, with the press describing him as “the most exciting and gifted young conductor to have taken this highly prestigious award.”